vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/treeshaking.md

 ---
 meta:
-  title: A-la-carte - treeshaking
+  title: Treeshaking
-  description: A La Carte provides automatic treeshaking via the vuetify-loader.
+  description: Vuetify provides automatic treeshaking via the vuetify-loader.
 Use only the features that you need and drastically reduce your package bundle size.
-  keywords: a la carte, a-la-carte, vuetify single import, vuetify import, component importing, reduce vuetify size
+  keywords: a la carte, a-la-carte, vuetify single import, vuetify import, component importing, reduce vuetify size, treeshaking, tree shaking
 related:
   - /getting-started/unit-testing/
   - /customization/presets/
   - /getting-started/beginners-guide/
 ---

-# A-la-carte - treeshaking
+# Treeshaking

 Being a component framework, Vuetify will always grow horizontally.
 Depending on your project, a small **package size** may be a requirement.
 The A la carte system enables you to pick and choose which components to import, drastically _lowering_ your build size.
 New projects created with the [Vue CLI plugin](/getting-started/quick-start#vue-cli-install) have this enabled by default.